 A Strong Academic Foundation

 Our experienced teachers utilize different learning approaches, such as project-based learning, whole and small group instruction, and hands-on learning, to keep lower school students active and engaged.
-This approach fosters positive attitudes toward learning and allows for greater collaboration among peers.
-Every day allows students to explore with their senses, ask questions, and make meaningful connections between subject matter.
+This approach fosters positive attitudes toward learning and peer collaboration.
+Each day students explore with their senses, ask questions, and make meaningful connections.

 At the Lower School level, core skills are developed in: